evelynrodriguezc/instagram-login-clone/README.md

 ## Live Website

-You can visit the live version of the website here: [Smart Home Solutions](https://evelynrodriguezc.github.io/instagram-login-clone/)
+You can visit the live version of the website here: [Clone Example](https://evelynrodriguezc.github.io/instagram-login-clone/)